As of Patch 7.2.5, this post is no longer being updated.

 BoE, World Quest, World Bosses:

-- Darkmoon Deck: Dominion — A decent choice if you’re having trouble getting good trinkets to drop, but only if you upgrade it all the way with Obliterum.
+- Darkmoon Deck: Dominion — Another decent starter trinket if you upgrade it all the way with Obliterum.

 - Chrono Shard — The poor Hunter’s Bloodthirsty Instinct.